 A destination not to be missed on your trip to Japan, Kyoto is a city that embodies the essence of traditional Japanese culture with something unique to experience every season.
-If you are visiting for the first time, here's a guide to top places to visit in Kyoto.
+If you are visiting for the first time, here's a guide to top things to do in Kyoto.

-Kyoto has an excellent public transportation system that makes getting around convenient and easy.
-The city's buses and trains offer great coverage to most tourist destinations.
-With a stay at Park Hotel Kyoto, travellers are a 3-minute walk away from the nearest subway station, making sightseeing highly accessible.
+Japan has an excellent public transportation system that makes getting around convenient and easy.
+Buses and trains offer great coverage to most Kyoto tourist spots.
+With a stay at Park Hotel Kyoto, travellers are a 3-minute walk away from the nearest subway station, making Kyoto sightseeing highly accessible.

 With an increasing popularity, renting a bicycle to get around is also a fun and eco-friendly way to explore Kyoto's sights, especially for cherry blossom viewing in spring.
 The flat streets and designated cycling lanes make cycling a safe mode of travel.
 Explore our recommended cycling routes, updated seasonally here.

 The famous Fushimi Inari Shrine is known for its thousands of vermilion torii gates and is one of the most recognizable landmarks.
 Other Kyoto must-see temples and shrines include the inconic Kinkaku-ji Temple, also known as the Golden Pavilion, with its shimmering gold exterior set against a picturesque pond and garden, as well as the Kiyomizu-dera Temple, a UNESCO World Heritage Site known to worship the goddess of mercy.
 If you are visiting in the autumn season, be sure to capture the stunning autumn foliage that provides hues of red and orange to the surroundings of these Kyoto attractions.